Table of Contents

 5. Click OK

-After you select the entire track, you’ll once again need to navigate to the Effect > Noise Reduction menu.
+After you select the entire track, you’ll need to navigate to the Effect > Noise Reduction menu again.

 This time, instead of hitting the noise profile button, click OK.
-The software will use the noise profile you saved to remove those frequencies from your audio.
+The software will use your saved noise profile to remove those frequencies from your audio.

 And that’s it!
 In just 5 simple steps, you’ve successfully used the effect to clean up your audio.